ConfusionTechnologies/pbiviz-svg-map/README.md

     - Which means no `twin.macro`
   - For now, have to fallback on framework-agnostic version of `emotion`
     - It is good enough, & still superior to having to write CSS externally

+## Experiments

+The Code world changes very fast.
+Before you know it, you are obsolete.
+I will be trying out `twind` instead of `twin.macro` + `emotion`.
+It purports to be framework-agnostic, & doesn't need a compile step.
+Which is useful here since I cannot modify the webpack config.
+If it turns out to be better than what I was using before... welp `interpause-components` gonna need a major version revision...

+hey holy crap twind works